Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 # Parameter study of the incidence angle on a NACA wing profile (OpenFOAM)

 ## Context
-During my Erasmus study trip at the Karlsruher Insitut für Technology I attended a very qualitative course given by Dr.-Ing.
+During my Erasmus study trip at the Karlsruher Insitut für Technology in Germany I attended a very qualitative course given by Dr.-Ing.
 Stroh on OpenFOAM CFD.
 This was my first ever contact with CFD and it went very smoothly since Dr Stroh was not only a very good technician but also a remarquable teacher.\
 Although the personnal work load necessary to attend the test was very high compared to other modules, I don't regret chosing this course and discovering a wide range of CFD applications by myself.
-The homework consisted indeed of parametrization, lauching and postprocessing of 12 cases throughout the semester.
+The homework consisted in parametrization, lauching and postprocessing of 12 cases throughout the semester.
 The whole process had then to be automated and delivered as a runnable Linux Script.\

 ## Project overview

-One of the "mini-project" was the parameter study of incidence angle on a wing profile.
-The angle varies from 0 to 20 ° with a step of 1 °.
+One of the "mini-project" was the parameter study of incidence angle $\alpha$ on a wing profile.
 \
 ![Parent Directory Image](/Images/plane_scheme.png)
 \
+For the purpose of flying an airplane, a wing profile developps both a vertical and a horizontal force component, respectively called lift and drag forces.
+The intricated phenomena that give rise to these forces are compliated but the formula connecting them to the flow characteristics is:
+$$L = \frac{C_L}{2} \times \rho \times V^2 \times A $$
+with
+- $C_L$ the lift coefficient
+- \rho the density of the fluid
+- V the speed of the fluid
+- A the surface area of the wing
-The objective was to determine numericaly the aerodynamic coefficients (lift and drag) based on the recorded pressure drop as a function of $\alpha$.
+The objective was to determine numerically the aerodynamic coefficients (lift and drag) based on the recorded pressure drop as a function of $\alpha$.
 We then end up with the polar curve representing the variation of $C_l$ with resepct to $C_d$.
 The incidence angle varies implicitly along the grpah. &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 \
 ![Parent Directory Image](/Images/Cl_Cd.png)
 \
-The flow is considered to be incompressible since we are interested in the regions of the flow that are relatively close the wing edge.
+The flow is considered to be incompressible since we are interested in the regions of the flow that are relatively close to the wing edge.

 ## Theoretical background
 The aerodynamical forces acting on the wing profile are the lift force (directed perpendicular to the incident aorflow) and the drag force (directed in the incident airflow direction).